 The most severe, and damaging, form of malnutrition.
 When someone is starving, their caloric intake is less than what is required to sustain life.
 Starvation over a prolonged time can cause irreparable damage to the individual’s body, potentially resulting in death.
 This is called inanition.

-The risk of famine is still a huge problem.
-In 2022, there are several countries that are either already experiencing famine, or on the verge of descending into one:
+In 2023, there are several regions that are either already experiencing famine or on the verge of descending into one:

 Despite an increasingly effective response to famines and widespread hunger, there is still much to do.